 Marketing automation gives you the opportunity to do extremely powerful customer segmentation.
 When you gather enough contact data, you can group your leads based on a myriad of properties and behaviors.
 This allows you to target your messaging and nurturing process to groups with very specific interests and needs.
 As a result, you can, for example, send a series of emails to leads from companies with more than X employees and that have downloaded a certain ebook from your website.

-Account-based marketing relies on data to allow marketers focus on acquiring specific high-value customers with highly targeted, personalized campaigns.
+Account-based marketing relies on data to allow marketers to focus on acquiring specific high-value customers with highly targeted, personalized campaigns.
 Data-driven insights from company data directly influence which accounts receive what content and when, so the sales efforts are transformed into a time-based and need-based process.

 Building a robust lead scoring (or account scoring) model is a critical component of an effective marketing automation system.
 You want to qualify, or score, your leads by analyzing the information you collect on them, so you can determine which leads you should spend your time nurturing.
 A marketing automation solution lets you define lead scoring rules (e.g. number of clicked emails, visits to a specific page).
-This way, you can monitor the level engagement of each lead and yield those more likely to become a customer.
+This way, you can monitor the level of engagement of each lead and yield those more likely to become a customer.
 By adding a lead enrichment process to the mix, you’ll improve your lead scoring models through more data points.

 Workflows, of course!